Kananga5/Curriculum-section-1-1.1-Thesis.-Degree-honor-council-quality-rules-low-become-ju/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.
+Your $10.00 USD Razer Gold USD card has arrived 🎉 Inbox
+Rally via Tremendous <rewards@reward.tremendous.com>

+12:27 PM (19 minutes ago)

+to me
+Razer Gold USD logo

+Your $10.00 USD Razer Gold USD card has arrived 🎉 ABOUT THIS CARD
+Value: $10.00 USD
+Claimed on: 03/13/2025
+WHERE TO USE
+Only valid at Razer Gold USD
+View Gift Card
+For any questions, contact us at help@tremendous.com and please share the following Reward ID:
+Reward ID: PB7GWE8TNR1F
+Tremendous, 228 Park Ave S, #62949 New York, NY 10003